40 Healthy Habits For Women Over 40

 - Bone loss, which heightens the risk of osteoporosis

-- Hormonal fluctuations can also lead to fat redistribution towards the abdomen, which increases the likelihood of heart disease and diabetes.
+- Hormonal fluctuations can also lead to fat redistribution towards the abdomen, increasing the likelihood of heart disease and diabetes.

 40 healthy lifestyle suggestions for women over 40